Transforming Salt Lake City Backyards with Custom Outdoor Lighting Design

 Wondering what it would cost for your home?
 Get an instant estimate using our satellite tool.
 No visit required.

 Get Your Free QuoteFor pool areas specifically, the roofline lighting above the pool patio creates a safe, well-lit environment without the glare that comes from pole-mounted floodlights or poorly aimed spotlights.
 The light source is tucked up in the eave, casting an even wash downward.
 You can see the kids in the pool.
 You can see the deck.
 Nobody is squinting into a bright bulb.
-Families in Lehi, Eagle Mountain, and the Daybreak community are especially drawn to this setup because so many newer homes in those areas have pools built into the backyard design.
+This setup fits newer pool-heavy neighborhoods like Lehi, Eagle Mountain, and Daybreak.

-And with a 48-volt system, the electrical setup is inherently safer than the 12-24V systems many competitors install.
-Lower current at higher voltage means less heat in the wiring and more efficient power delivery across longer runs, which matters when you're lighting the entire perimeter of a home including the back.
+TruLight uses a 48-volt system, which helps move power efficiently across longer runs with less current in the wiring.
+Lower current at higher voltage means less heat in the wiring and fewer power-injection points, which matters when you're lighting the entire perimeter of a home including the back.
+It still runs within low-voltage, Class 2 limits.

 Autumn Evenings and Football Season on the Patio

-Summer gets all the attention, but fall is honestly the best time to be on your patio along the Wasatch Front.
+Summer gets all the attention, but fall might be the best patio season along the Wasatch Front.
 September and October evenings are cool, clear, and calm.
 Throw a blanket over your legs, light the fire pit, and you've got a perfect spot to watch the game.

-TruLight homeowners in Holladay, Draper, and Cottonwood Heights love using their roofline lighting during football season.
+This is an easy setup for football season in Holladay, Draper, and Cottonwood Heights.
 Set the back patio to University of Utah red for a Saturday afternoon game.
 Switch to BYU navy and white for a Cougar night game.
 Sunday NFL?
 Pick your team's colors.
 The roofline becomes a low-key, fun backdrop for the TV you've got set up outside.
-It adds atmosphere without being distracting, and your guests always notice.
+It adds color without taking over the patio.

 This is also the time of year when the sun sets earlier, meaning your patio lighting kicks in sooner.
 That warm white glow along the eaves turns your outdoor space into a cozy retreat even as the temperatures start dipping into the 50s.
 Add a patio heater and you can stretch your outdoor season deep into November.